utah-cs3550-fa24/assignments/hw3.md

 Once everything works, commit everything to Github, including the new `grades` folder and the contents of the `migrations` folder inside it.
 If you have one **do not** commit your `db.sqlite3` file.
-(If you accidentally do, delete it and commit again.
-You can add it to your `.gitignore` file to avoid this happening in the future) You should see the Github Action turn green.
+(This should be the default, thanks to the `.gitignore` file in the repository.
+If you accidentally do commit your database file, delete it and commit again.)
+You should see the Github Action turn green.
 If so, Phase 1 is done.
 If you do not, get help.

 Phase 2: Writing a model
 ------------------------

 Open up `models.py`.
 Add the following line to the top:

-    from django.contrib.auth.models import User, Group
+    from django.contrib.auth.models import User

-This imports the authentication system's `User` and `Group` class, which we'll be using to represent students and TAs.
+This imports the authentication system's `User` class, which we'll be using to represent students and TAs, both of whom will be users of our website.

 Define two classes in this file called `Assignment` and `Submission`.
 Both should inherit from `models.Model` and contain `models.Field` classes.

 The `Assignment` class should have these fields:

 - A short string (less than 200 characters) for the assignment `title`
 - A long string for the assignment `description`
 - A `deadline`, which is a date and a time